Allergies In Dogs

 Skin Lesions, rashes, bumps, etc.

 Finding the right treatment that will actually work for your dog can be tedious, admittedly, but who wants to live with fleas?
-Over-the-counter treatments like flea drops sometimes work (vets recommend Frontline Plus.)
+Over-the-counter treatments like flea drops sometimes work but there are other more effective treatments available.

-Bargain prodcuts like flea collars and flea shampoos aren't normally effective for more than a day or two if nothing else is done.
+Luckily, for most dogs, a simple pill can be given so there's little need for bargain prodcuts like flea collars and flea shampoos that aren't normally effective for more than a day or two if nothing else is done.
 And why throw money away on treating only the immediate symptoms when there's a cure available?

 Don't underestimate the power of flea drops, but also do not over-use them.
 The over-use of flea drops can over-dose your dog.

-The active ingredient in flea drops will depend upon the brand you choose, but it's important to follow the guidelines for administering the drops closely.
+The active ingredient in flea drops will depend upon the brand you choose, but it's important to follow the weight guidelines for administering the drops closely.
+Never replace the flea drops meant for dogs with flea drops meant for cats.
+The dosages are very different and the consequences could be very serious.

 Killing the Fleas in you home.